bitwarden/test-the-web/src/pages/index.md

 This site provides mock user interfaces for testing browser interactions.

 No data submitted here is saved (but you should still avoid using sensitive data, just to be safe).

+Please note, some examples provided here may intentionally eschew best practices for the sake of covering real-world cases.